Department of Agricultural Leadership, Education, and Communications

 Certificates

-The Department offers four certificate programs that will enable individuals to gain specific knowledge and skillsets.
-All certificates are available for students in our department and from other departments across campus.
-The Agriculture eLearning Development and the Leadership Theory certificates are approved for distance education delivery, however some courses may also be offered as campus-based courses.
-The Extension and International Agriculture certificates are obtained by completing synchronous campus-based courses, however some courses may also be completed via distance education delivery.
-All departmental certificates may be completed as: 1) Part of a degree program, 2) by applying as a certificate option only (non-degree status), or 3) continuing education.
+The Department offers four certificate programs designed to help individuals gain specialized knowledge and skills.
+All certificates are open to students within the department as well as students from other departments across campus.
+The Agriculture eLearning Development and the Leadership Theory certificates are approved for distance-education delivery, though some courses may also be available on campus.
+The Extension and International Agriculture certificates require synchronous, campus-based courses, although certain courses may also be completed through distance education.
+All departmental certificates may be earned as part of a degree program or by enrolling in a certificate-only (non-degree) status.

-For more information about each certificate program, click on the certificate program tab above or visit the links below.
+For more information about each certificate program, click the certificate program tab above or these links:

 - Certificate in Agriculture eLearning Development